PULSE the living trend engine

 Quick answers

-How many soldiers will be trained as drone warriors?
+How many soldiers are intended to be trained as drone warriors?

-The Defense Ministry is disbanding the current Drone Command to establish a new headquarters.
+The Defense Ministry is disbanding the current drone command and establishing a new headquarters.

 Topics